 It turns out that there are many plausible wider benefits of a purposely limited lifespan.
-Theorists suggested various ways in which a limited lifespan, though slightly individually adverse or, according to Medawar, neutral, would benefit survival of a species or population group.
+Theorists suggested various ways in which a limited lifespan, though somewhat individually adverse according to the declining-benefit concept, would benefit survival of a species or population group.
+Beginning in the 1990s there consequently appeared multiple programmed aging theories to the effect that a purposely limited lifespan produces an evolutionary advantage even in mammals including prehistoric humans!
+These theories trade the non-individual benefit of a limited lifespan against the individual disadvantage of foregoing additional reproduction in order to arrive at the zerodisadvantage age-point mentioned earlier.